Domestic Violence Defense Attorney Oklahoma City

 Assault and battery with intent to cause great bodily harm by strangulation or attempted strangulation is defined by statute as "any form of asphyxia; including, but not limited to, asphyxia characterized by closure of the blood vessels or air passages of the neck as a result of external pressure on the neck or the closure of the nostrils or mouth as a result of external pressure on the head."
 Unlike a first offense of domestic abuse, which is a misdemeanor, a first offense of aggravated domestic abuse or domestic abuse by strangulation is a felony.
 Conviction results in not only lengthy prison terms, but also loss of gun rights, loss of voting rights, and other collateral consequences that accompany being a convicted felon.

-Domestic Violence Defense Representation in Oklahoma
+Domestic Violence Legal Defense in Oklahoma

 Our criminal defense law firm can handle every aspect of your domestic violence case, including challenging a Victims Protective Order and defense representation for Violating a Protective Order.
 For a risk-free evaluation of your domestic violence case, submit the confidential case review form or call our offices to schedule an appointment.
 Put our experience and record of success to work for you.